Joseph Chilton Pearce

-Early life and background
+Early life and education

-Pearce was born January 14, 1926, in Pineville, Kentucky, US.
+Joseph Chilton Pearce was born on January 14, 1926, in the Appalachian Mountain town of Pineville in central Kentucky.
 He served in the U.S. Army Air Corps during World War II.

-He graduated with a BA from the College of William and Mary in Williamsburg, Virginia, received a Master of Arts degree from Indiana University, and did post-graduate studies at Geneva Theological College in Beaver Falls, Pennsylvania.
+After the war, Pearce earned a B.A. from the College of William and Mary in Williamsburg, Virginia, followed by an M.A. degree from Indiana University.
+He did post-graduate studies at Geneva Theological College in Beaver Falls, Pennsylvania.

 Career

-Pearce taught college humanities until the mid-1960s, and thereafter devoted himself to writing and lecturing.
-In the following decades, he has written on themes ranging from child development, mind-heart connection and themes in spirituality, in over 12 books.
+Pearce taught college humanities courses until the mid-1960s, and thereafter devoted himself to writing and lecturing.
+In the following decades, he wrote on themes ranging from child development to the mind/heart connection and spirituality, in a dozen books.
 He presented the idea of the heart, or compassionate mind, as a category of brain function equal in stature to the thalamus, prefrontal cortex and lower brain.

 Pearce believed that active, imaginative play is the most important of all childhood activities because it cultivates mastery of one's environment, which he terms "creative competence."
 Children denied that form of play develop feelings of isolation and anxiety.
-He also believed that child-parent bonding is crucial, and sees modern clinical childbirth and lack of breast feeding as obstructions to that bonding.
+He also believed that child-parent bonding is crucial, and saw modern clinical childbirth and lack of breast feeding as obstructions to that bonding.

 In the 1970-1980s Pearce practiced meditation under the guidance of Swami Muktananda, and he wrote a book about that subject, The Bond of Power.

 Pearce died in August 2016 at the age of 90.